- 1. STOP COMPARING YOURSELF TO OTHERS

 You may enjoy cooking more if you didn’t have to do the grocery shopping and meal prepping.
 If that’s the case, outsource these tasks.
 These activities are time-consuming, too, and you could use the energy for cooking instead.

 If you have able-bodied adult family members living with you, assign these tasks to them.
-Get out of the martyr mindset that you have to do it all.
+In other words, get out of the martyr mindset that you have to do it all.

 Or shop for your groceries through the store’s website or through Instacart or Shipt.
 You can get the groceries delivered to your door or pick them up at curbside.

-If you want a more hands-off approach to meal prep, subscribe to meal delivery plans.
-Go online to research these services and find one that fits your lifestyle, budget, and dietary needs.
+As another option, if you want a more hands-off approach to meal prep, subscribe to meal delivery plans.
+Research these services online and find one that fits your lifestyle, budget, and dietary needs.